 Many natural elements help to repel insects, and they can often be mixed into a lovely, sweet-smelling potpourri that you can put on your patio.
 The petals of insect-repelling flowers like chrysanthemums and lavender can be dried and mixed into a potpourri along with citrus meals, cinnamon sticks, and even vanilla beans.
 All of these ingredients repel one type of insect or another.
 Fill a bowl to put on your patio table, or put the potpourri in hanging bags around your patio.
 This will keep the space smelling beautiful while keeping away flies, mosquitoes, wasps, and other pests that may plague your picnics.

-If you need a little guidance on how to best use these insect-repelling decorations in your backyard space, just contact Stoeckig Landscape Group, your preferred landscape contractors in Alpharetta.
+If you need a little guidance on how to best use these insect-repelling decorations in your backyard space, just contact Stoeckig Landscape Group, your preferred landscape and patio design contractors in Alpharetta.